John Hostettler: Political positions

 Hostettler was one of the "true believers" in the Republican freshman class of 1995.
 He believed the U.S. Constitution should be strictly interpreted and was very critical of government actions—especially those of judges—that he felt overstepped their constitutional limits.
 Even those who disagreed with Hostettler felt that they knew where he stood and would likely give him the benefit of the doubt that he regularly voted in principle and not for political ends.

 He is anti-abortion and opposes gun control.
 He favors the dissolution of the Department of Education, and voted against the No Child Left Behind Act because he felt education was a state matter.
 He also voted against most federal health care bills with the view that health care is a private or state matter.
 He maintains that many federal environmental laws and regulations infringed on individuals' property rights.
+Hostettler voted against the Federal Marriage Amendment in both 2004 and 2006, due to what he construed as ambiguous wording that would have allowed civil unions and domestic partnerships.

 Hostettler was very active on issues of religious freedom and expression.
 For example, during his last term, he was the chief sponsor of the Veterans' Memorials, Boy Scouts, Public Seals, and Other Public Expressions of Religion Protection Act of 2006, which would have prevented attorneys who successfully challenge violations of the Establishment Clause from collecting attorneys' fees.

 On economic issues, he supported repeal of the estate tax, the capital gains tax and the "marriage tax penalty."

 Hostettler was a hawk by inclination (he strongly supported the Strategic Defense Initiative).
 However, he was one of the leading Republican opponents of the Iraq War.
 He felt that preemptive military strikes were improper, and also felt that the military should not go into action unless there was an "imminent threat" to national security.

 Hostettler was a hardliner on immigration issues: